|Award winning Goldstar Racing Loft, winner of the AU National Loft of the Year

 course I only let them raise one round (or one baby) prior to race season.
 After this they fly to wood eggs

-There are now 3 more nest boxes on the south wall.
-This gives me 18 boxes or an old bird team of 36 birds.
+There are now 5 more nest boxes on the south wall.
+This gives me 20 boxes but the old bird team is limited to 36

 |At the right is our Goldstar racing loft.
 Picture taken July 2011.
 Notice the pond in back of it now.
 I had it dug

 before they trap in.
-This way it gives others a chance to beat these great Goldstar birds (LOL the problem is it is
+This way it gives others a chance to beat these great Goldstar birds (LOL the problem is it has

-One big advantage to this loft is having one landing board & trap instead of two.
-I no longer have to re-train the YBs
+advantage to this loft is having only one landing board & trap instead of two.
+I no longer have to re-train the YBs to

-to the OB board and trap.
+the OB trap.
 There is a box inside where I can direct them to either loft.
-I have learned over the years
+I have learned over the years that having

-that having only one drop hole for the birds is the best way to go when racing OBs around here.
-This loft is more
+only one drop hole for the birds is the best way to go when racing OB's around here.
+This loft is more than 28" off

-than 28" off the ground.
+the ground.
 High and dry is better for sure.
-The roof is slanted front instead of back so I can see the
+The roof is slanted front instead of back so I can see the birds.

-birds.
 Other buildings are far enough away that they will land on the loft (mostly).
-The aviaries are all 1 x 1 welded
+The aviaries are all 1 x 1 welded wire

-wire which is perfect for pigeons.
-I have over 60+ YB perches but my normal team will only be 50 birds to start.
+which is perfect for pigeons.
+I have over 60+ YB perches but my normal team will only be 40 birds to start.
+The

 very hot out it stays nice inside.
 I am still perfecting it & landscaping it so it will get better with time.